derekbrown/elixium_wallet/README.md

-# ultradark_wallet
+# Elixium Wallet
-Official wallet implementation for the UltraDark blockchain
+Official wallet implementation for the Elixium blockchain